 A 2004 Meursault.
 It was during my first wine class at the California Culinary Academy, and I was just amazed at how rich it was, while simultaneously retaining such great acidity.
 It was delicious and I wanted more.

 In my opinion these are some of the best white wines of Italy.
 Ronco della Chiesa, an old-vine friulano from Borgo del Tiglio, is a benchmark wine for me.
 Grant Reynolds (former Frasca sommelier) and Matthew Mather (the wine director) blinded me on it the night that I signed my offer letter at Frasca.
 I was torn between calling it really great Premier Cru Chablis or really beautiful Kamptal grüner veltliner.
 It has intense minerality from the ponca soil of the Collio, and a savory, slightly bitter quality that I find extremely appealing.

 Great sangiovese can also be transforming.
 It can be floral, feminine, savory, mushroomy, with a truly Mediterranean essence.
 Poggio di Sotto is my favorite Brunello—the 2005 is hard to beat right now.
 I love introducing a lover of Burgundy to a Brunello; when that guest returns and orders a Brunello, I know I have done my job.

 The other night the band Rush came in, and they are huge wine guys.
 We opened six vintages of Soldera—‘91, ‘94, ‘95, ‘02, ‘03 and ‘06.
 It’s inspiring to see how passionate people from all walks of life are about wine.

-This article first appeared in W&S October 2013.
+This sommelier was featured in W&S October 2013.